Skip to content

 Four Paths to the Same Confident Dog

 • Pre-School Puppy Classes, $65 a session.
 Our most popular entry point.
-Small groups (max 6 puppies) for socialization, basic commands, bite inhibition, and handling skills, with you learning right alongside your puppy.
-Best for 8 weeks to 5 months.
+Small groups (max 6 puppies) for socialization, basic commands, bite inhibition, and handling.
+From 20 weeks (about five months).
 View the schedule

 • Foundation Camp, from $3,509.
-Our 14-night immersive board-and-train.
-Your puppy lives with our trainers and comes home with reliable Heel, Sit, Down, Stay, Come, Place, and Watch, plus transition lessons and classes to maintain it.
-Best for adolescents 4 to 12 months.
+A 14-night board-and-train: reliable Heel, Sit, Down, Stay, Come, Place, and Watch, plus transition lessons and classes.
+For adolescents 5 to 12 months.
 Explore camp

 • DaySchool, memberships from $199 a month.
 Daily training and socialization through our 8 grade levels.
-The best long-term solution for puppies who need consistent socialization and owners who want ongoing support.
 See DaySchool

 WHY START WITH US